-607.14 PROXY VOTE
+7.14 PROXY VOTE

-Voting by proxy in any meeting of a division, committee or sub-committee of Hawaiian Swimming shall not be permitted.
+Voting by proxy in any meeting of committee shall not be permitted.

 7.15 NOTICES

 .1 Time - Except as otherwise provided in these Bylaws or the resolution or other action establishing a committee, not less than five (5) days’ written notice shall be given for any meeting of a committee.